microsoft/vscode-cpptools/Extension/readme.developer.md

 inside of it.

 ### Unit tests
-Unit tests can be run with the VSCode Test Explorer (install mocha test explorer to enable it).
+Unit tests can be run with the VS Code Test Explorer (install mocha test explorer to enable it).
 The Test Explorer allows you to debug into the tests as well.

 You can also run the unit tests from the command line (see [`yarn test`](#yarn-test) below)

 ### Scenario Tests
-Scenario tests (which use `@vscode/test-electron`) can be debugged from VSCode, but VSCode requires that the extension host is the same binary as the debugger, so the isolated environment can't be used.
+Scenario tests (which use `@vscode/test-electron`) can be debugged from VS Code, but VS Code requires that the extension host is the same binary as the debugger, so the isolated environment can't be used.

-Selecting the `VSCode Tests` option in the debugger and pressing F5 will prompt for the the scenario to run the tests for under the debugger.
+Selecting the `VS Code Tests` option in the debugger and pressing F5 will prompt for the the scenario to run the tests for under the debugger.

 > #### Note